jariou/omdk/docs/building-and-running-models.rst

 are kept in the ``input`` subfolder and the losses are generated as CSV files in the ``output`` subfolder.

-By default executing ``generate_losses.py`` will automatically execute the ktools losses script it generates.
-If you don't want this provide the (optional) ``--no-execute`` argument.
-The default here is automatic execution.

-It is also possible to run the script by defining these arguments in a JSON configuration file and calling the script using the path to this file using the option ``-f``.
-In this case the paths should be given relative to the parent folder in which the model keys server repository is located.
+It is also possible to run the script by defining these arguments in a JSON configuration file and calling the script using the path to this file using the option ``-f`` and the (relative or absolute) path to the file.

 ::

-    ./generate_losses.py -f /path/to/model/resources/JSON/config/file'
+    ./generate_losses.py -f /path/to/script/config/json/file'

 The JSON file should contain the following keys (in no particular order)